Home » Koh Chang » Koh Chang Beaches

 Restaurants and Nightlife

-There are a few restaurants – Korean at Kohchang 7, Italian at Lisca Beach, in-house Thai and western at Cocoon or Vanara and a few good cheap Thai diners along the road including Tamarin, J & K and Nanny (Issan).
+There are a few restaurants – Korean at Kohchang 7, Italian at Lisca Beach or Vanara, in-house Thai and western at Cocoon and a few good cheap Thai diners along the road including Coconut Cafe, Tamarin, J & K and at the far end Nanny (Issan) opposite the popular Song Phi Nong

-Nightlife is not really Bailan’s thing – drinks by the sea down at Lisca Beach or at the Mercure are an option or 3 Trees does have a beer garden (and the English football).
+Nightlife is not really Bailan’s thing but there are a few options – Saren Bar (if open) is in the middle of the village, drinks by the sea down at Lisca Beach or at the Mercure and 3 Trees does have a beer garden (and the English football).

 Other

-The village has ATMs, a laundry, motorbike hire and a couple of minimarts.
+The village has ATMs, a laundry, motorbike hire and a couple of minimarts and of course, a dope shop (Jungle Garden).

 Pearl Beach, is located a couple of kilometres past White Sand Beach.